 Below you can see how it looks like:

-The most optimal value on the test is 40 parts per million (ppm).
+The most optimal value on the test is 40.
 But for “home” pools, the norm is up to 50, and the lower relatively safe limit is 25.
 The World Health Organization recommends doing the test no more once a week, depending on the frequency of using the pool.
+The test should be carried out the first time the filter is started after cleaning and backwashing it so that the result is the most accurate.

 So, if your test shows below 30 ppm, you need to add a pool stabilizer.
 If higher than 50 ppm — reduce accordingly.
 The easiest way to do this is to drain some of the water from the pool and add clean water back.
 Nothing complicated.